aredn/documentation/arednGettingStarted/node_admin.rst

 Internal Services
 -----------------

-When you are logged in as *admin* you will see an Internal Services status display at the top of the center column.
-This shows the state of each of the listed services, which will be described below in more detail.
-The ``Metrics`` status is informational only and simply indicates whether this node is currently being monitored by providing metrics to an external service (such as `Prometheus <https://en.wikipedia.org/wiki/Prometheus_(software)>`_).
-The ``Supernode`` status is informational and will only appear on nodes capable of being a Supernode, indicating whether this node is currently configured as a Supernode.
+When you are logged in as *admin* you will see an **Internal Services** status display at the top of the center column.
+This shows the state of each of the listed services which are described below.

 .. image:: _images/admin-internal-svc-1.png
  :alt: Admin Internal Services Status
  :align: center

-Highlight and click the section displaying your node's **Internal Services**, which allows you to manage the internal settings on your node.
+Highlighting and clicking the **Internal Services** section will allow you to manage the internal settings on your node.
 Context-sensitive help is available by clicking the ``Help`` button.

+Informational Statuses
+  ``Metrics`` simply indicates whether this node has provided metrics to an external service such as `Prometheus <https://en.wikipedia.org/wiki/Prometheus_(software)>`_. ``Supernode`` will only appear on nodes capable of being a Supernode and it indicates whether the node is currently configured as a Supernode. ``LAN Monitor`` indicates that LAN services are being checked for reachability, by default every five minutes.

 .. image:: _images/admin-internal-svc-2.png
  :alt: Admin Internal Services